stimpy77/ancient-legacy/jqDialogForms/README.md

 This README.md file is a direct automated conversion of index.html to Markdown format.
-As such, it will have several inconsistencies an formatting and missing images.
+As such, it will have several inconsistencies and formatting and missing images.

 This project was an effort that shortly preceded jQuery UI, back when jQuery itself was relatively new, and plugins were